TritonDataCenter/sdc-ufds/docs/operator-guide.md

 The high-level steps are as follows:

-1. Update the DCs that have UFDS slaves:
+1. Update the data centers that have UFDS slaves:
   - Upgrade the Triton components that have UFDS configuration bug fixes.
   - Set a new, local UFDS password.
   - Configure the passwords so they still talk to the UFDS master using the current password.
-During this stage, only the DC being updated is impacted.
+During this stage, only the data center being updated is impacted.

 2. Update us-west-1:
   - Upgrade the Triton components that have UFDS configuration bug fixes.
   - Set a new, local UFDS password.
 Once this is done, all services pointing to the UFDS master will not work.
-These services include all ```ufds-replicators```, sso, billing callback, and cloudapi/adminui requests that write to UFDS.
+These services include all `ufds-replicators`, sso, billing callback, and cloudapi/adminui requests that write to UFDS.
-  - Update the remote UFDS password on each DC that has UFDS slaves.
+  - Update the remote UFDS password on each data center that has UFDS slaves.

 ## Procedure

 Before you begin, make sure that you have the unique passwords ready.

-**DC maint start:**
+### Start data center maintenance:

 ```
 sdcadm dc-maint start --message="This DC is in maintenance.
 Details available at https://status.joyent.com/"

-## confirm status
+# confirm status
 sdcadm dc-maint status
 ```

-**On each DC that has UFDS slaves:**
+**On each data center that has UFDS slaves:**

-1. Run ```sdc-usbkey``` mount.
+1. Run `sdc-usbkey` mount.

 2. Update ```/usbkey/config and /mnt/usbkey/config``` to set ```ufds_ldap_root_pw``` to the new ```<SLAVE_PW>```.
 ```